jhsu802701/rails_from_scratch_rails5/01-02-basic_scripts.md

 sudo service postgresql start
 ```
 * Enter the command "sh pg-start.sh" to run this command.
 You'll see a system message notifying you that PostgreSQL is starting up.
 If you decide to change your development and testing database from SQLite to PostgreSQL, starting up PostgreSQL will be necessary in a Docker container, because the PostgreSQL server does NOT automatically start.
+* While this script is not necessary if you're using SQLite instead of PostgreSQL for the database in the development and test environments, many projects skip the use of SQLite and use PostgreSQL exclusively.
+It's better to have this script and not need it than to need it but not have it.
+It's easier to remove this feature later than to add it later.
 * Enter the following commands:
 ```
 git status
 git add .
 git commit -m "Added pg-start.sh"
 ```

 ### C.  kill_spring.sh
-* Create the file kill_spring.sh, enter the following contents, and save the file:
+* Create the file kill_spring.sh with the following content:
 ```
 #!/bin/bash

-# If you get Spring errors when you attempt to test your app, you need to kill the old Spring
+# If you get Spring errors when you attempt to test your app,
-# process so that a new one can be automatically created to replace it.
+# you need to kill the old Spring process so that a new one
+# can be automatically created to replace it.

 pkill -9 -f spring
 ```